dnoland-wpe/BLB_Verse_Search/README.md

 - On some systems, `python3` may live at a different path.
 Edit the workflow’s **Run Script** to use `/opt/homebrew/bin/python3` if needed.

 ## Credits
-- Built for David, packaged by ChatGPT.
+- Built by David T. Noland..